-It took two coats each to paint the pine cones regardless to spray or acrylic paint.
+In order to achieve the bright vibrant colors I wanted, I used two coats each to paint the pine cones with both spray or acrylic paint.

 The price was right for this project.
-It was basically free since I used paint from my stash and the pine cones were in my yard!
+It was basically free since I used paint from my craft room stash and the pine cones were in my yard!

 I made sure the pine cones were bug free but I did not bleach them as I have seen some folks do.
 I use a large paint brush to clean them so it would get down inside well and wipe out any bugs which may have been in there.
 I did all of the cleaning and spray painting outside.